villetf/bookscanner/README.md

 ## Introduction

 This tutorial describes how to build a scanner for quickly adding information about books to a custom made book organization system.
-The goal is that you scan the barcode of a book, and data about the book is fetched from Google Books and Open Library based on the ISBN number.
-The data is then automatically inserterted into a Node-Red dashboard where the user can check the information and change or complete it if something is wrong or missing.
-The user then saves the book, and it is inserted into the book system via an API call.
+The user scans the barcode of a book, and data about the book is fetched from Google Books and Open Library based on the ISBN number.
+The data is then automatically inserted into a Node-Red dashboard where the user can check the information and complete it or change it if something is wrong or missing.
+The user then saves the book, which is inserted into the book system via an API call.

 Estimated time to complete this tutorial is 4-8 hours.

 ### About the book system

-The book organisation system previously mentioned is called [Bokportalen](https://github.com/villetf/bokportalen/tree/dev) and is a web system that I am currently building in Node.js and Angular.
-The purpose of it is to create a complete database of all the books that you own and make it possible to view statistics and keep track of which books you own.
-Even though it is theoretically possible to set up yourself, it would require a lot of configuration, and would not be complete since the work is not done yet.
+The book organisation system previously mentioned is called [Bokportalen](https://github.com/villetf/bokportalen/tree/dev), which is a web system that I am currently building in Node.js and Angular.
+The purpose of Bokportalen is to create a complete database of all the books that you own and make it possible to view statistics and keep track of which books you own.
+Even though it is theoretically possible to set up Bokportalen yourself, it would require a lot of configuration, and would not be fully functional since the work is not done yet.

 However, it would be possible to modify the API calls to suit any other book system, such as Goodreads or Hardcover.
 Since the final API calls to post the book are just a fraction of the project, it should not be too much work.